-In case of a trademark infringement, the suit can be filed before the criminal court.
+In the case of a trademark infringement, the suit can be filed before the criminal court.

-Criminal remedies are identified in the Intellectual Property Code under articles L 716-9 to L 716-13.

-Article L 716-9 provides that:
+Criminal remedies are identified in the Intellectual Property Code under articles L.716-9 to L.716-13.
+Article L.716-9 provides that:

-Any person, who, for the purpose of selling, supplying, offering for sale or lending goods under an infringing mark, a) imports, under any customs regime, exports, re-exports or transships goods presented under an infringing mark, b) reproduces industrially goods presented under an infringing mark, c) gives instructions or orders to commit the acts provided for at (a) and (b) shall be liable to a four-year imprisonment and a fine of €400,000.
+Any person, who, for the purpose of selling, supplying, offering for sale or lending goods under an infringing mark, (a) imports, under any customs regime, exports, re-exports or transships goods presented under an infringing mark; (b) reproduces industrially goods presented under an infringing mark; (c) gives instructions or orders to commit the acts provided for at (a) and (b) shall be liable to four years' imprisonment and a fine of €400,000.

-Where the offences provided for under this article have been committed by an organised criminal group, the penalties will be increased to a five-year imprisonment and a fine of $\mathfrak{F}500,000$.
+Where the offences provided for under this article have been committed by an organised criminal group, the penalties will be increased to five years' imprisonment and a fine of €500,000.

-Article L 716-10 states that a person who does any of the following shall be liable to four years' imprisonment and a fine of €400,000:
+Article L.716-10 states that a person who does any of the following shall be liable to four years' imprisonment and a fine of €400,000:

-a) holds without legitimate reason, imports under all customs procedures or exports goods presented under an infringing mark; b) offers for sale or sells goods presented under an infringing mark; c) reproduces, imitates, uses, affixes, removes, modifies a mark, a collective mark or a collective mark of certification in violation of the rights conferred by its registration and of prohibitions which rise from this;

-d) delivers knowingly a product or provides a service other than that which is required of him under a registered mark shall be liable to a three-year imprisonment and a fine of $\in 300,000$.
-The infringement, under the conditions provided for at (d), shall not be considered constituted if a pharmacist exercises the faculty of substitution provided for under Article L 5125-23 of the Public Health Code.
-Where the offences provided for at (a) to (b) have been committed by an organised criminal group, the penalties will be a five-year imprisonment and a fine of $\in 500,000$.
+(a) holds without legitimate reason, imports under all customs procedures or exports goods presented under an infringing mark; (b) offers for sale or sells goods presented under an infringing mark; (c) reproduces, imitates, uses, affixes, removes, modifies a mark, a collective mark or a collective mark of certification in violation of the rights conferred by its registration and of prohibitions which rise from this; (d) delivers knowingly a product or provides a service other than that which is required of him under a registered mark shall be liable to three years' imprisonment and a fine of €300,000.
+The infringement, under the conditions provided for at (d), shall not be considered constituted if a pharmacist exercises the faculty of substitution provided for under Article L.5125-23 of the Public Health Code.

-The criminal or the civil judge can order the total or partial closing of the enterprise (article L 716-11-1 of the Intellectual Property Code).
+The criminal or civil judge can order the total or partial closing of the enterprise (article L.716-11-1 of the Intellectual Property Code).

-Legal entities may be declared criminally liable (article L 716-11-2 of the Intellectual Property Code).
+Legal entities may be declared criminally liable (article L.716-11-2 of the Intellectual Property Code).